IlhamGhaza/laravel-tugas1sbd-filament/README.md

 3. Configure Filament by editing the `config/filament.php` file as needed.

-4. Create Filament resources and pages using artisan commands, for example:
+4. Create Filament resources and pages using Artisan commands.
+For instance, to generate resources like a Post resource (assuming Post is your model):

     ```bash
      php artisan make:filament-resource Post <!--//(from your model) -->
     ```

+   For beginners looking for a step-by-step guide, check out this [tutorial video for beginner](https://youtube.com/playlist?list=PLqDySLfPKRn6fgrrdg4_SmsSxWzVlUQJo&si=GhXQaFVjgIB1pSbu)

 ## Features